nkabbara/nkabbara.github.io/2025-in-review.md

 [_En Español_](https://nashkabbara-com.translate.goog/2025-in-review.html?_x_tr_sl=en&_x_tr_tl=es&_x_tr_hl=en&_x_tr_pto=wapp)

 The year of Sabbatical.
 Reflecting on the things that I did during this year, the overarching theme was doing all the things that I had always wished I could do if I had the time.
 Not having to worry about money nor external commitments forced me to self motivate in ways that I had never done before.
-This meant that I was constantly questioning what is important and who is important in my life.
+"No one would do any hard or persistent work if he could avoid it, without physical, economic or social penalty."[^2] This meant that I was constantly questioning what is important and who is important in my life.
 I discovered that what is important is what I decide is important.
-This sounds easier than it is until you figure out a way to escape your sphere of influence (very hard).
-My most fulfilling moments were moments shared with the right people.
-So for 2026 I will get better at deciding what is important and surround myself with the right people.
+This sounds easier than it is but I had to figure out a way to escape my sphere of influence that instilled certain ideas in me (very hard) and learn how to keep myself motivated (very very hard).
+Being surrounded by the right people helped me a lot in both and had the effect of creating some very fulfilling moments.
+So for 2026 I will get better at deciding what is important, how to stay motivated and surround myself with the right people.

+[^2]: Will Durant, The STORY of CIVILIZATION.

 ## Sabbatical